mild-blue/txmatching/documentation/README.md

 First, we check if the antibody has a positive MFI.

 #### Double antibody has a positive MFI:
-If both antibody chains have only positive MFI representation among all the antibodies in the list for parsing, we add each chain separately to the parsed list, with the arithmetic mean of the MFI from all antibodies in the list.</br>
+If **both antibody chains have only positive MFI representation** among all the antibodies in the list for parsing, we add each chain **separately** to the parsed list, with the arithmetic mean of the MFI from all antibodies in the list.</br>
-If one of the chains has at least one negative MFI representation among other antibodies in the list, we add its chain to the parsed list with the arithmetic mean of the MFI from all antibodies with negative MFI in the list, and add the other chain with the arithmetic mean of all antibodies, as in the first case.</br>
+If **one of the chains has at least one negative MFI representation** and the **another one has only positive MFI representation** among other antibodies in the list, we add its chain to the parsed list with the arithmetic mean of the MFI from all antibodies with negative MFI in the list, and add the other chain with the arithmetic mean of all antibodies, as in the first case.</br>
-If both chains have at least one negative MFI among other antibodies, we add them to the parsed list as one theoretical double antibody with the arithmetic mean of the MFI from all antibodies in the list.
+If **both chains have at least one negative MFI among other antibodies**, we add them to the parsed list as one theoretical double antibody with the arithmetic mean of the MFI from all antibodies in the list.
+Then, we add each chain **separately** to the parsed list if they are not already present, with the arithmetic mean of the MFI from all antibodies in the list.
 We also add a parsing issue about this to the parsing issue list.

 #### Double antibody has a negative MFI:
-If a chain has only negative MFI representation among other antibodies in the list, we add this chain to the parsed list with the arithmetic mean of the MFI from all antibodies in the list.
+If a chain has **only negative MFI representation** among other antibodies in the list, we add this chain to the parsed list with the arithmetic mean of the MFI from all antibodies in the list.
 Otherwise, we skip this antibody and move on to the next one.

-### Algorithm scheme
+### The algorithm scheme
-Algorithm scheme is represented in this pdf [file](double_antibodies_parsing/double_antibodies_parsing_algorithm.pdf).
+The algorithm scheme is represented in this pdf [file](double_antibodies_parsing/double_antibodies_parsing_algorithm.pdf).

 ## Configuring cutoff